mountaineerbr/shellChatGPT/man/README.md

 engineering to even know that it should answer the questions.

-It is also worth trying to sample 3 - 5 times (increasing the number of responses with option `-n 3`, for example) in order to obtain a good response.
+It is also worth trying to sample 3 - 5 times (increasing the number of responses with \`option -n 3’, for example) in order to obtain a good response.

 For more on prompt design, see: